mantorok1/homebridge-omnilink-platform/README.md

     npm install -g homebridge-omnilink-plugin

 ## Configuration
 This is a platform plugin that will register accessories and their services with the bridge provided by Homebridge.
-The plugin will attempt to discover your Omni system's objects (ie. zones, areas, buttons) automatically thus requiring minimal configuration to the config.json file.
+The plugin will attempt to discover your Omni system's objects (ie. zones, areas, buttons) automatically thus requiring minimal configuration to the `config.json` file.

-If you find the default config is not correct for your system or some are not to your liking there are some overrides you can define in the config.json file.
+If you find the default config is not correct for your system or not to your liking there are some overrides you can define in the `config.json` file.

 |Option|Required|Type|Description|Default Value (if not supplied)|
 |-|-|-|-|-|